mcharafeddinedev/QuantumTether/Assets/Scripts/Project_Analysis_and_Architecture.md

 ## Project Overview

 **Quantum Thread** is an infinite 2D side-scrolling grappling hook game built in Unity 6 for the TX Game Jam.
-The theme was "Out of Time" and features a Spider-Man style grappling hook system where players swing between grapple points.
-The camera scrolls faster over time to increase difficulty, fitting the "out of time" theme.
+The theme was "Out of Time" and the game features a 'Spider-Man City Raid' (old flash game) style grappling hook system where players swing between grapple points.
+The camera scrolls faster over time to increase difficulty, and the player can upgrade their character as the run progresses.

 **Note**: This analysis covers the finalized version that was cleaned up and refined after the initial 52-hour game jam period.

 ## Current Project State

-The project has been organized into the **Simple** folder, which contains all the working scripts.
+The project has now been organized into the **Simple** folder, which contains all the working scripts.
 The old scripts outside Simple were removed since they weren't used in the final game.

 ## Core Game Systems Architecture